DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-29 Prop List & Modular Asset List.md

 12. Prop - The long hanging banners
 13. Kit Piece - Wall Platform thing
 14. Kit Piece - Painting - 5m tall x 7m wide
+	1. the texture work on the paintings is going to tie into the narrative, which means some thought has to be put into what actually goes on the painting.
+For now, the frame is the most important part, so you can just use a placeholder texture for the painting itself.

 ----